Eight Forest Lane

 • About

-A sweet and tangy lemon butter made with just 4 simple ingredients.
+A sweet and tangy lemon butter recipe made with just 4 simple ingredients.
 Perfect enjoyed as a spread on toast for breakfast, added to a range of different desserts, or simply eaten with a spoon.
-This version uses coconut oil instead of butter making it dairy-free!
+This version uses coconut oil instead of butter making it dairy free!

-Lemon butter in a jar with a spoon
+Dairy Free Lemon Curd in a glass jar with a spoon.

-Lemon butter is one of those recipes that I remember mum always making when I was young, but as I grew up and moved out of home it became something that I hadn’t had in years.
-But over the last couple of years I’ve learnt how to make it, as well as how to adapt it to be dairy-free so I can once again enjoy this delicious spread.
+Lemon butter is one of those recipes that I remember mum always making when I was young so it’s something that I’ve always loved.
+Over the years I’ve learnt not only how to adapt it to be dairy free so I can once again enjoy this delicious spread, but also how to use it in different recipes.

 • Coconut oil – used as a replacement for butter, coconut oil is the perfect fat to use in this recipe plus the slight coconut flavour gives the end result a tropical feel.